New Taiwan dollar (NT$).

 - Tour guides A 10% addition to the fee if you are happy with the service is common.

-- Restaurants and bars Note that the 10% to 15% service charge added to bills at many establishments is not a tip that is shared with the staff.
+- Restaurants & bars The 10% to 15% service charge added to bills at many establishments is not a tip that is shared with the staff.

 Not widely accepted.
 It is best if your travellers cheques are in US dollars.